-Join Aaron F. Ross for an in-depth discussion in this video Adjusting the environment color ramp, part of Creating Fluid Effects in Maya.
+Join Aaron F. Ross for an in-depth discussion in this video Adjusting the environment color ramp, part of Maya: Creating Fluid Effects (2013).

 We are nearly finished with our ocean shader for the underwater scene.…Let's take a look at where we are so far.
 If I open up the Render View, here we…have got some nice strong reflections, but they might be a bit too strong. …What we can do is we can adjust the environment color ramp in the ocean shader to control the color …of those specular highlights in those reflections.…I'll select the ocean plane and go back to its attributes, Ctrl+A, and scroll down …and just below the Specular Shading section you'll see Environment.…